Want to know some great ways to start the day positively and mindfully?

 8: Ask not what your country can do for you, but what you can do for your country… or community

-Buddha spend every morning finding a way in which to benefit the people in his community.
-This helped both his community and Buddha himself.
+Buddha spent every morning finding a way in which to benefit the people in his community.
+This helped both his community and helped Buddha himself.

 Look for ways to help your community.
 And then…

 9: Do one thing that actively helps your community